137: No Such Thing As Churchill's Secret Parrot

 They were made by the same manufacturer who'd actually been a partner of the guy who went on to set up Coca-Cola.
 But yeah, they called it dope.

-Coca-Cola company sort of begged people in its advertising not to refer to their drink as Coke because that made it much easier to copy'cause so many drinks are called Coke.
+So the Coca-Cola company sort of begged people in its advertising not to refer to their drink as Coke because that made it much easier to copy because so many drinks are called Coke.

-But people still did call it Coke, as we do, but equally they called it dope.
-So you'd say, Can I have a cup of dope?
+But people still did call it Coke as we do, but equally they called it dope.
+So you'd say you can have a cup of dope.

-And that was obviously a reference to its former cocaine content, so people knew it as the drink that had the drugs in it.
+So people knew it as the drink that had the drugs in it.
 It didn't have actual cocaine in it, did it?
+It had the

-It had the is it coca leaves or it had yeah, it had uh I think it had basically cocaine in it.
-What was interesting was that when it was taken out of Coca-Cola at the very
+I think it had basically cocaine in it.
+What was interesting was that when it was taken out of Coke Coca Cola at the very

-And so they used to get in trouble, and there was a lawsuit filed against them for implying that their drink contained cocaine when outrageously it didn't.
+Um, and so they used to get in trouble and there was a lawsuit filed against them for implying that their drink contained cocaine when outrageously it didn't.
 That's fantastic.

 Should we also say who Butch Cassidy was?
 Oh, yeah.
 Oh, yeah.